ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 Another example was found in https://stackoverflow.com/questions/52428073/generic-enum-with-switch-swift

-In this case, you can use `Any` as a temporary solution.
-With today's Swift, the following code is valid.
+For this example, you can use `Any` as a temporary solution.
+With today's Swift, you can cast values inside the pattern, so the following code is valid.

 ```Swift
     var description: String {